 Beginner racquets tend to be lighter and easier to handle, while more advanced racquets are heavier.

-Beginners should choose a racquet under or around 11 ounces.
+Most beginners should choose a racquet under 11 ounces.

 For grip size, you’ll see most racquets come with several options ranging from 4 ⅕ up to 4 ⅝.
 On the bottom of the racquet, you can find the grip size.
 Sometimes, there is a number representing the size between 1 and 5 instead of a fraction.